-The Intervention placement occurs in the first term of Year 3.
+The Intervention placement occurs in the second trimester of Year 2.
 The focus for this placement is on the intervention process and builds on skills gained in the previous two placements.
-The placement is part time (3.5 days) over ten weeks.
+The placement is full time over eight weeks.
 Students are expected to complete approximately 300 hours of assessed placement, this also includes allowance for a half day study each week of no more than 4 hours.
 The placement occurs in Level 5 and 30 academic credits are attributable.